learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 We can use `console.log` to take a look at the value of the `message` variable.
 To do that, first type `console.log(message);` on the last line of `index.js` and save the file.
-Next, navigate to the terminal, type `node index.js` in the command line and hit enter.
+Next, navigate to the terminal, type `node index.js` in the command line and hit enter (be sure you're still in the lab's directory).
 The `node` command _executes_ the code in whatever file you specify (in this case, `index.js`).
 You should see `"Joe is 74 inches tall"` logged in the terminal.

 > **Top Tip**: `console.log` is one of the debugging tools you can use as you're writing your code.
 Logging a variable and executing the code will allow you to verify that the value of the variable is what you're expecting.